robinrodricks/FluentFTP/README.md

 ## Powershell

-You can use FluentFTP from Powershell without requiring any coding knowledge.
+You can use FluentFTP to transfer files to your FTP servers from your Powershell scripts.
 To get started:

 1. Download all the files in the [Powershell](https://github.com/robinrodricks/FluentFTP/tree/master/Powershell) folder in this repo.
 2. Place the contents into `C:\Scripts` or any folder of your choice.